Courts closed for renovation

 Our courts are currently closed for annual renovation and will re-open to members in early February 2026.

 Sydney University Lawn Tennis Club (SULTC) is one of the oldest and most prestigious tennis clubs in Australia.
 Founded in 1885, SULTC has a rich history and a long-standing reputation for excellence in both social and competitive tennis.
-Members gain access to 8 natural grass courts and a clubhouse upon joining the club.
+Upon joining the club, Members gain access to 8 natural grass courts 5 days per week, a clubhouse, organised social and competitive tennis and social events.
 Our picturesque courts are located on the university grounds between Manning House and Physics Road, providing the perfect setting for a game of tennis in the great outdoors.

 At the Sydney University Lawn Tennis Club, we offer a range of activities to suit players of all levels.
-We organize social tennis three days a week, giving members the chance to meet new people, improve their game and have fun in a relaxed setting.
+We organise social tennis, giving members the chance to meet new people, improve their game and have fun in a relaxed setting.
 We also provide match play for all levels, so you can test your skills against other players and improve your game.
+Additionally, we hold a number of social events throughout the year.

 We close our courts from December to February for lawn recovery, but we’re open for play the rest of the year.
 So why not join our vibrant community of tennis enthusiasts today?
 Whether you’re a seasoned pro or a beginner, we welcome players of all levels and look forward to seeing you on the court!